-First, do not water every day.
-Instead, water deeply, but infrequently.
-Allowing the water to soak into the ground and letting the soil dry out between watering forces plants to produce strong, deep roots.
+Hillock advises gardeners to water deeply but infrequently.
+Allowing the water to soak into the ground and letting the soil dry out between each watering will force the plants to produce strong, deep roots.
+Also, when setting up the sprinkler, make sure the water is landing on its intended target.

-If possible, avoid heavy pruning.
-Pruning stimulates growth and your plants will require more water.
-Also, keep in mind mature plants require less water.
-Mature plants and trees have deep root systems and can be watered less frequently.
+Keep in mind that mature plants and trees have developed deep root systems and can be watered less frequently.